 - Ground shaking

-In this photo, visitors to Green Lake Park near Tacoma, Washington, have parked their bicycles as they look at the cracks made by the April 1949 earthquake.
+In this photo, visitors to Green Lake Park near Seattle, Washington, have parked their bicycles as they look at the cracks made by the April 1949 earthquake.
 Much of the land along the southwestern part of the lake cracked and subsided.
 Photo courtesy of MOHAI (neg.
 PI22343).

 When earthquakes occur on faults that reach the Earth’s surface, the ground may rupture.
 Depending on the type of fault, the ground can move laterally, vertically, or a combination of both.
 The April 1949 Tacoma earthquake measured 7.1 on the Richter Scale and caused damage from southern Oregon to British Columbia.
 In Seattle, the quake damaged buildings, weakened bridges, started fires and opened cracks in the earth.
 One of these cracks appeared along the pathway around Green Lake.